StarRocks/starrocks/docs/sql-reference/sql-statements/generated_columns.md

 > **NOTICE**
 >
 > This operation is time-consuming and resource-intensive.
+Therefore, it is recommended to add generated columns at table creation.
+If it is unavoidable to use ALTER TABLE to add generated columns, it is recommended to evaluate the cost and time involved in advance.

 1. Create a table named `test_tbl2` with three regular columns `id`, `data_array`, and `data_json`.
 Insert a data row into the table.